JohnSnowLabs/spark-nlp/docs/_posts/muhammetsnts/2021-07-14-sbiobertresolve_snomed_findings_aux_concepts_en.md

 ## Predicted Entities

 Predicts Snomed Codes and their normalized definition for each chunk.
-In the metadata, the `all_k_aux_labels` can be divided to get further information: `ground truth`, `concept`, and `aux` .For example, in the example shared below the ground truth is `Malignant tumor of urinary bladder`, concept is `Condition`, and aux is `Clinical Finding`.
+In the metadata, the `all_k_aux_labels` can be divided to get further information: `ground truth`, `concept`, and `aux` .For example, in the example shared below the ground truth is `Atherosclerosis`, concept is `Observation`, and aux is `Morph Abnormality`.

 {:.btn-box}
 <button class="button button-orange" disabled>Live Demo</button>